Caroline Quentin: Recognition

+Book

+In 2023, it was announced that Quentin had written a gardening book, titled Drawn to the Garden, about her own experience in running a vegetable and flower garden at her home on Devon, which she began sharing on Instagram during the COVID-19 lockdown.
+Included throughout the book are various watercolours and sketches by Quentin.
+Its release was planned for 15 February 2024.

 Personal life

 Quentin was married to comedian Paul Merton from 1990 until their 1998 divorce.

 Quentin met Sam Farmer in 1998 on the set of Men Behaving Badly, where he was a runner.
-The couple have two children, Emily Rose and William.
+The couple have two children.
+Her daughter Rose is also an actress, and has appeared alongside her mother.
 In 2006, she married Farmer in Tiverton, Devon.
 They lived briefly in Morebath Manor near the village of Morebath, Devon, close to Tiverton, before moving to a smaller derelict farm nearby, which they renovated.
 Before moving to Devon, the couple lived at Walberswick, Suffolk.

 Quentin has coeliac disease and is the patron of Coeliac UK.
 She is also president of the charity Campaign for National Parks.